East Area Adult School’s assistant principal recognized by district

 POLK COUNTY – Until recently, Dr. Danielle DeConcilio thought the most interesting thing about her was that she is a twin —or perhaps that she once lived in New Zealand and was an extra in one of the movies from “The Lord of the Rings” franchise.

-Now, the East Polk Area Adult School Administrator can add to that list that she is the 2020 Polk County Public Schools Assistant Principal of the Year.
+But now, the East Polk Area Adult School Administrator can now add to that list that she is the 2020 Polk County Public Schools Assistant Principal of the Year.

 But, if truth be told, there’s a lot that’s interesting about the Lakeland native.